 Retains all Kafka architecture limitations

-Amazon MSK is essentially a cloud-hosted version of Apache Kafka, and it does not thoroughly cloud-native transform Kafka's architecture like AutoMQ does.
+Amazon MSK is essentially a cloud-hosted version of Apache Kafka, and it does not thoroughly transform Kafka's architecture into a cloud-native one like AutoMQ does.
 Therefore, the difficulties in scaling, high costs, resource waste caused by over-provisioning, and related performance and stability issues caused by Kafka itself also exist in MSK.

 Lags behind the Kafka community's updates

-Amazon MSK typically lags behind the community version by several months to half a year.
-For some serious issues exposed by the Kafka kernel, Amazon MSK cannot follow up and fix them in a timely manner, which will seriously affect the production stability of the customer's existing MSK clusters.
+Amazon MSK often falls behind the community version by several months to as much as six months.
+For some serious issues exposed by the Kafka kernel, Amazon MSK cannot address and resolve them promptly, which will seriously affect the production stability of the customer's existing MSK clusters.

 SLA does not cover Kafka faults